Preparing for recession – tips for employers

 About the author

 (Bill Larke was formerly HRD for Coca-Cola’s UK operations and has worked with the Boards of some of the UK’s best known employers.
 His experience of managing redundancies is ‘regrettably large.’
-He is now a key HR Director for HR outsourcer myHRdept, celebrating its 20th year or HR outsourcing this year.)
+He is now a key HR Director for HR outsourcer myHRdept, celebrating its 20th year of HR outsourcing.)